 UV-radiation protection and UV health effects, skin cancer prevention, balancing UV-health hazards and benefits; Solar and artificial UV-exposures in environmental, medical, cosmetical and industrial situations for public, patients and workers; Laser safety and protection in medicine and industry; EMF-exposure and possible health effects in industrial, medical and environmental situations, including cell phones, power lines, MRI, RF-transmission stations etc, Public perception of risks, Regulatory principles of protection, guidelines.

 The refresher courses will be very different from what you are used to from previous IRPA congresses: a cluster of refresher courses on Monday morning 4 June and Wednesday 6 June will replace the preliminary hour very early in the day.
 And we are trying to provide at least two contributions on each topic: a basic lecture and a lecture covering either current developments with regard to a specific subject or a more in-depth examination.
 We are convinced that this approach will produce more coherent training sessions that meet our participants’ needs more effectively.
-One series of refreshers – on Education & Training, on Wednesday afternoon – is organized in close collaboration with EUTERP.
+A Mini-workshop – on Education & Training, on Wednesday afternoon – is organized in close collaboration with EUTERP.

 The traditional poster sessions will also be different.
 We want to use digital poster boards on which any of the posters can be called up throughout the congress.
 And via the congress app participants can arrange to meet the creator of the poster.
 During the breaks special elevator pitches will be held where a small number of poster creators will answer questions about their poster.
 So no more long queues for partially empty poster boards!